niedbalski/tinycloud/README.md

 Tiny cloud
 ==========

-Importuned about comple cloud infraestructures?
+Are you importuned about complex cloud infraestructures?
 Me too.

 Let's try to fix it.